 - Wednesday: 6:30 to 8:00 pm Llanfoist Village Hall – Mixed Abilities; suitable for fit beginners. £7 per class on drop-in basis; or can book for the term

 - I offer a special eight week course called “8 Weeks to Posture Improvement” at least twice per year.
 I am doing this because poor posture has been shown to impact your health in negative ways, besides “not looking good”.
 It is specifically designed to target all that negatively effects good alignment in your body.
 It is perfect for people who might be fit in some areas but suffer from muscles imbalance where chest and front of body is tight, or people brand new to Yoga who feel stiff and nervous about joining a regular class.
 It is also good for people who sit at a computer for a large part of the day or who have to drive a lot.
 Please ring if you’d like to know more or be put on a waiting list.
-This is the only class where I cannot allow drop-ins and numbers are limited.
+I cannot allow drop-ins with this class, so booking is essential.
 Ring 01873 812637, text 07746 399216, or email email@example.com

 Please note that classes are subject to change.
 Please contact tutor if you are new to the class on 01873-812637, or text on 07746 399216.